MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 If you want to work with missing functionalities in the designer, go to [Limitation](flows-designer.md#limitation) for details.

-### What licenses do I need to access copilot in Power Automate Cloud Flows?
+### What licenses do I need to access Copilot in Power Automate cloud flows?

-You would need a standalone Power Automate license, or a seeded M365 license, or PowerApps/Dynamics license, to access and use copilot.
-MSA users (@microsoft.com) without an org id will not be able to use the experience.
+You need a standalone Power Automate license, or a seeded M365 license, or PowerApps/Dynamics license, to access and use Copilot.
+MSA users (@microsoft.com) without an org id won't be able to use the experience.

 ### See also